Aspiration in Babies and Children

 How is aspiration in babies and children diagnosed?

-Your child will need to be checked for aspiration if he or she has:
+Your child will need to be checked for aspiration if they have:

 • Any signs or symptoms of aspiration